Click below to see our new what’s on in Eccleshall and Staffordshire event calendar.

 There are two Indian restaurants in Eccleshall.
 Both offer tasty cuisine in comfortable surroundings.

 Eccleshall is famous for its pub scene.
-There are seven pubs and a wine bar in the 350 meters between The Eagle and the Ecclian.
+There are seven pubs in the 350 meters between The Eagle and the Ecclian.
 If you want to stretch your legs, Eccleshall cricket club also has a bar which is a five-minute stroll from the center of town.

 The Eagle Inn